trenchproject/TrenchR/README.md

 * Campbell GS and Norman JM.
 An introduction to environmental biophysics.

 ### Package Vignettes
-We introduce each function in categorically grouped tutorials.
+We introduce functions in categorically grouped tutorials.
 A good place to start is the Allometry and conversions tutorial, which provides tools for preparing data such as estimating additional dimensions of organisms from measured dimensions.

 ```r
 vignette("AllometryAndConversionsTutorial.Rmd", package = "TrenchR")